 Localised academy policies (based on the Trust template) are available on the Statutory Information page of each academy website.
 Please ensure that you have read the policy applicable to your academy.
-For AET School Support Service staff the applicable policy is accessible via the trust-wide Safeguarding and Child Protection Statement on the AET website.
+For AET School Support Service staff the applicable policy is accessible via the trust-wide Safeguarding Policies on the AET website.

 Acceptable Use of Technology

 The AET Ethical and Professional Standards policy highlights a number of important areas relating to conduct, including professional boundaries, behaviour and appearance, protection of Trust assets, and the avoidance or declaration of any potential conflicts of interest.

 You will also need to affirm that you have completed the two forms as part of this section on the form so please ensure you have completed this before proceeding: